sumanthreddym/goodpoints/README.md

 ## What's next for Goodpoints
 - Feature for users to automatically enroll for a charity of their choice so that all points that a user earns are automatically sent to the charity.
+- Publish the app on Square marketplace so that all Square's sellers can use them.
 - Feature to allow merchants to offer gift cards to customers on Goodpoints which customers can use to send to charities or friends.
+- Add feature for users to share their donations on social media platforms.
+This will allow more visibility for Square's businesses and serve as free marketing for them.
 - Feature for customers to redeem their loyalty points for gift items from the merchant's catalog.
 - Allow customers to use loyalty points to make purchases at other small businesses in the community.
 - Allow customer to use loyalty points to pay tips to cashiers, waiters and other employees instead of redeeming points for themselves.